denekm/reading-notes/read-o1.md

 -**Elements** : are made of two tags
   1. An Opening tag
   2. A closing tag (contains '/' in it)
-- Elements are used in HTML  in order to descibe how the pages are structureed
+- Elements are used in HTML in order to describe how the pages are structured
 - **Attributes** are made of " a ***name*** and a ***value*** and they are separated with an equal sign.
 - Body, Head and Title